Now that NCAA brackets are out, here’s what you should know

 Gonzaga (26-3) is the No. 1 overall seed and will face Sun Belt champion Georgia State (18-10) on Thursday in Portland, Oregon.

 This marks the third straight tournament in which Gonzaga has been a No. 1 seed.
-Gonzaga lost to Texas Tech in a regional final as a No. 1 seed in 2019 and fell to Baylor in last season’s national championship game.
+Gonzaga lost to Texas Tech in a regional final as a No. 1 seed in 2019 and made its first Final Four appearance last year before falling to Baylor in the national championship game.

 Gonzaga was ranked second when the 2020 season was halted and very well could have earned a No. 1 seed that year as well if the tournament had gone on as planned.